Elizabeth Gilbert halts release of a new book after outcry over its Russian setting

 Gilbert further explained in the video that she will focus on other projects in the meantime and will refund any preorders of the novel.

-The 53-year-old is a bestselling author and journalist whose novel Eat, Pray, Love: One Woman's Search for Everything Across Italy, India, and Indonesia sold over 10 million copies worldwide.
-The novel was later adapted into a movie starring Julia Roberts and Javier Bardem.
+The 53-year-old is a bestselling author and journalist whose memoir Eat, Pray, Love: One Woman's Search for Everything Across Italy, India, and Indonesia sold over 10 million copies worldwide.
+The book was later adapted into a movie starring Julia Roberts and Javier Bardem.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.